-As you lay out your blocks, keep an eye out for blocks that seem catch your eye for some reason.
+As you lay out your blocks, keep an eye out for blocks that seem to catch your eye for some reason.
 You may have too many of the same print too close together.
-Or too much orange in one corner etc.
+Or too much color in one corner etc.

 Here’s a tip for stitching your quilt blocks together.
 Press the seams of your quilt to one side, alternating directions.
 For example press the seams of the even rows to the right and the odd rows to the left.

 This will allow you to “nest” your seams together as you sew the rows to each other.
 This nesting will help you to line all the corners of the blocks up together perfectly!

 How to Finish a Quilt Step Two: Quilting

 Note:: there are entire books written on this subject.
 I’m just going to do a brief overview of the process.
 You can “dive in deeper” if you’d like, I’ll link up some books on quilting at the bottom of the post.